-BMP ID: Location: Name of BMP Owner/Operator: Description of BMP: See Attachment
+BMP ID: Location: Name of BMP Owner/Operator: Description of BMP: Frequency of Inspection: See Attachment 16

+SECTION II.B - Discharges Causing Scouring or Excessive Sedimentation (Part IV.B.6.b.1.v)

-Outfall ID: Location: Description of Problem: Description of Remediation Taken, include dates: Receiving Water Body Name/Description: SECTION II.C - Note any planned municipal construction projects/opportunities to incorporate water quality BMPs, low impact development, or activities to promote infiltration and recharge (Part IV.G.2.j).
-The City anticipates that its upcoming road paving/reconstruction projects will incorporate BMPs to the best extent practicable, including storm water infiltration practices.
+Outfall ID: Location: Description of Problem: Description of Remediation Taken, include dates: Receiving Water Body Name/Description:

+SECTION II.C - Note any planned municipal construction projects/opportunities to incorporate water quality BMPs, low impact development, or activities to promote infiltration and recharge (Part IV.G.2.j).

+The City has no formal plans, however the work with the Woonsocket Thundermist Taskforce, described in section IV.B.2.b.2.ii, may provide opportunities for incorporation of water quality BMPs, low impact development and green infrastructure in the coming year.
+The project has identified sites that are available and appropriate for green infrastructure that will help to improve water quality.

 SECTION II.D - Please include a summary of results of any other information that has been collected and analyzed.
-This i ncludes any type o f data (Part IV.G.2.e).
+This includes any type of data (Part IV.G.2.e).

-TOTAL MAXIMUM DAILY LOAD (TMDL) or other Water Quality Determination REQUIREMENTS